goshiphq/goship-cms/content/blog/what-are-the-types-of-ltl-freight-packaging.md

 ### **Pallets**

-[Pallets](https://www.plslogistics.com/blog/10-tips-for-palletizing/), or simply the wooden platforms, are the [most common type of packaging in LTL](https://www.goship.com/blog/package-vs-pallet-shipping/) freight shipping.
+[Pallets](https://www.plslogistics.com/blog/10-tips-for-palletizing/), or simply wooden platforms, are the [most common type of packaging in LTL](https://www.goship.com/blog/package-vs-pallet-shipping/) freight shipping.
 Shippers use them to attach and secure already packaged freight.
 This way, the carrier can load a full trailer and avoid moving or damaging any cargo on the truck.
-Pallets are preferred for most of the shipments, so if you are not planning to use it, it is better to discuss packaging requirements with the shipping company or a carrier.
+Pallets are preferred for most of the shipments, so if you are not planning to use them, it is better to discuss packaging requirements with the shipping company or a carrier.

 ### **Final thoughts**